 Let's start by initiating our incident.
 One of the quickest ways to do this is from the Incidents page.
 If you're working in the web user interface, initiating an incident can be done with the click of a button:

-Here, you can easily add key details about the incident, like a summary, description, severity, and any resolvers you want to target.
+Here, you can easily add key details about the incident, like a summary, description, severity, impacted services, and any resolvers you want to target.
 This information will be available to view and edit in the Incident Console once the incident is initiated.
 If you include URLs in the incident description (using HTTP or HTTPS protocol), they'll appear as clickable links in the console.

 Alternatively, we can automatically initiate an incident as part of a flow.
 The Initiate Incident step in Flow Designer allows us to create an incident at any point in a flow, using information from previous steps in the summary and description.
 We can also connect collaboration channels, like Slack or an xMatters hosted conference call, to the incident workflow.